 The state itself doesn’t have a general business license, but local areas may have their own licensing requirements, typically for specific business activities.
 For instance, the City of Kenosha requires licenses for a variety of activities, from selling Christmas trees to operating a pet store.

-What is a Wisconsin Annual Report?
+What is a foreign Wisconsin corporation?